 What Are the Rules and Regulations Associated with Commercial Truck Accidents?

-Both the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT) have rules and regulations for commercial truck drivers.
-These rules are:
+Both the Federal Motor Carrier Services Association (FMCSA) and the Department of Transportation (DOT) have rules and regulations for commercial truck drivers.
+These rules include:

-- The truck driver to drive only drives 11 hours at a stretch, with a 30-minute break at eight hours.
+- The truck driver may only drive 11 hours at a stretch, with a 30-minute break at eight hours.

 - Semi-truck drivers may not drive after 60/70 hours on duty in 7/8 consecutive days.